Curly Hair 101: The Ultimate Guide to Getting Gorgeous Curls

 This is important as there are quite a few different types of curls, and each needs to be treated and cared for in their own individual ways to leave you with the best, healthiest curls possible.

-Type 2: Waves for Days
+Type 2: Waves for days

 Type 2 hair falls somewhere between straight and curly.
-It's wavy and comes in three subcategories:

 2A: These are gentle, loose S-shaped waves.
 They're the closest to straight hair, but you can still enjoy some texture.